 • Ignoring Search Intent

 Neglecting search intent is a common error.
 To select the right keywords, it is crucial to understand the intent behind a user’s search query.
 Are they looking for information, seeking a specific product, or ready to make a purchase?
 By aligning your informational, navigational, commercial, and transactional keywords with user intent, you can deliver more relevant content and drive higher engagement.
+The same applies to AI-driven results, which favour content that clearly answers a query and matches intent.

 • Set and Forget